JarrettR/PCBs/USB PIC/README.md

 # What is this?

 Nothing, yet!

-The goal is to have a tiny flashdrive form-factor USB toy/dev board.
+The orignal goal of this was to have a tiny flashdrive form-factor USB toy/dev board.
+That got spun out into [this](https://github.com/JarrettR/USBvil) repo and completed.

-The USB board contacts will have to be drawn by hand because I can't find any I like.
+# What next?

-It will also require an ENIG coating, otherwise corrosion will stop it from working in, like, a month.
+It would be nice to have a more powerful microcontroller on board, some more pins out, and generally a better experimentation platform with less of a focus on minimising cost.

-# BOM
+I'll create my own USB male board contact pattern, because it's fun.
+This folder is mostly for storing reference photos, currently.

-1 x 12MHz crytal 403C11A12M00000
+Note to self: hard gold plating is required for finger contacts.